Mariam-Amr195/Mariam-Amr195/README.md

 - 💜 Passionate about Software Development.
 - 🌱 Currently learning **C#**, **OOP**, and improving my problem-solving skills.
 - 🚀 My goal is to become a **Backend Developer (.NET)**.
-- 📚 Currently taking **CS50** to strengthen my computer science fundamentals.
+- 📚 Learning **CS50** to strengthen my computer science fundamentals.
 - 🌍 Always learning something new.

 ---